ORLANDO (adapted from the original by Virginia Woolf)

 It was a memorable hand.

-a thin hand with long fingers always curling as if round orb or sceptre;
+a thin hand with long fingers always curling as if round orb or scepter;

 ORLANDO